The Process of Collecting and Presenting Evidence in a Grand Jury

 What does a grand jury do, and what function does it play in a court case?

-The overall function of a grand jury is to determine whether there is probable cause to charge a suspect with a crime and indict that subject and ultimately send them to trial.
+The overall function of a grand jury is to determine whether there is probable cause to charge a suspect with a crime, issue an indictment, and ultimately send the accused to trial.
 In addition to its charging capacity, a grand jury is also an investigative body.
-If it would benefit the case or bring legitimacy to the collected evidence, the prosecutor asks a grand jury to issue subpoenas and force people to testify under oath.
+The grand jury may request that the court compel the production of live witness testimony, or documentary evidence, through the court’s subpoena powers.
+The grand jury may make this request on its own, or it may make such a request in response to a request from the prosecution.

 The two main functions of a grand jury